trueos/sysadm/README.md

 % ./api-test.sh
 ```

-The api-test script will prompt you to enter username, password, and some
+The api-test script will prompt you to enter username, password, and some <br />
 information about which class / API call to run.
-When that is done, and you
+When that is done, and you <br />
-have verified the functionality of your new call you should add the output
+have verified the functionality of your new call you should add the output <br />
-of the test script (either from copy-n-paste, or from the file /tmp/api-response)
+of the test script (either from copy-n-paste, or from the file /tmp/api-response) <br />
 to your commit.
 (This will allow us to document the new call / class)